Table of Contents

 The Better Business Bureau rating factors into our Customer Ratings category, which tracks satisfaction from consumer sentiment institutions and complaints to state insurance boards.
 Policygenius evaluates data from the BBB, National Association of Insurance Commissioners, and J.D.
 Power, among others, to assign a score out of 10 in this category.

-Consumer satisfaction is just one important factor in choosing an insurance company.
+Consumer satisfaction and BBB life insurance ratings are just a few of the important considerations in choosing an insurance company.
 Learn more about Policygenius’ ratings methodology and consult with an independent insurance broker to find the right provider for you.

 The Better Business Bureau rates life insurance companies based on their dependability and trustworthiness using public data and company-provided information such as consumer complaints and licensing records.